carloshernangarrido/face_detection_and_recognition/README.md

+# Face Detection and Recognition

-Implements Face Detection using haar cascade and Face Recognition using Local Binary Patterns
+### Implements Face Detection using haar cascade and Face Recognition using Local Binary Patterns